alexissavin/terraform-provider-solidserver/USAGE.md

 }
 ```

+# Available Data-Sources
+SOLIDServer provider allows to retrieve information from several resources listed below:

 ## DNS server
-Getting information for a DNS server already in the SOLIDserver, base on its name:
+Getting information from a DNS server managed by SOLIDserver, base on its name:
 ```
 data "solidserver_dns_server" "test" {
   name             = "ns.local"
 }
 ```
 Fields exposed through the datasource are:
-* `name` - (Required) The name of the DNS server
+* `name` - (Required) The name of the DNS server.
-* `createptr` - Automaticaly create PTR records for all zones on this server
-* `ipam_replication` - Information pushed back to the IPAM from the DNS server
-* `version` - DNS engine version
-* `address` - IPv4 address of the DNS server
+* `address` - The IPv4 address of the DNS server.
-* `comment` - description associated to the DNS server
-* `type` - type of the DNS server: ipm, msdaemon, ans, aws, other, vdns
+* `type` - The type of the DNS server (ipm (SOLIDserver or Package), msdaemon, aws, other).
-* `vdns_arch` - Smart architecture if the server is a vdsn (Smart)
-* `vdns_parent_arch` - if the DNS server is part of a Smart architecture
+* `comment` - Custom information about the DNS server.
-* `vdns_parent_id` - if the DNS server is part of a Smart architecture, provides the ID of the Smart server
+* `version` - The version of the DNS server engine running.
-* `vdns_members_name` - if the server is a Smart, provides the list of the DNS vdns_members_name
+* `recursion` - The recursion mode of the DNS server.
-* `state` - current state of the server
+* `forward` - The forwarding mode of the DNS server.
-* `recursion` - is recursion activated on the server
+* `forwarders` - The IP address list of the forwarder(s) configured on the DNS server.
-* `forward` - is forwarding activated on the server, describes the forwarding mode
+* `class` - The name of the class associated with the DNS server.
-* `forwarders` - if forwarding is activated, lists the IP address of forwarding
-* `class_parameters`
+* `class_parameters` - The class parameters associated with the DNS server class, as key/value.